Abandoned Mine Reclamation Program Receives National Award

 The Utah Abandoned Mine Reclamation Program, part of the Division of Oil, Gas and Mining, recently completed phase two of the Picacho Peak Project in Beaver County.
 This month-long project involved closing 53 hazardous mine openings on private property using steel grates and backfill.

-Thumbnail for a video showing a welder working on a rebar grid, with stacks of concrete mix bags in the foreground.
+Thumbnail for a video showing a welder working on abandoned mine site.

 The mission of the Division of Oil, Gas and Mining's Oil and Gas Program is to promote the exploration, development and conservation of oil and natural gas resources in Utah while creating energy-related jobs, boosting local economies and generating oil and gas tax revenues.
 The demand for reliable and affordable energy is essential for the well-being of our state.

-Thumbnail for a video showing two men in hard hats and safety glasses talking to each other in an industrial setting.
+Thumbnail for a video showing two men in hard hats on oil and gas site.

 The Utah Abandoned Mine Reclamation (AMR) Program and the Friends of Ski Mountain Mining History work together to preserve historic mining structures in Park City, Utah by working to make them safe from collapse.